Share This Post

 • Care And Counseling in St. Louis, MO, is offering free and confidential mental health screenings Wednesday, May 23rd.

 • David Lawrence Center Young Executives hosted a Children’s Mental Health Awareness Week-themed “Friendraiser.”
-The event gave young professionals the opportunity to mingle and fundraise to support mental health care for children in the area.
+The event gave young professionals the opportunity to mingle and fundraise to support mental health and illness care for children in the area.

 • Twitch, the live streaming video platform, has asked its streamers to help raise awareness for Mental Health Month by talking about their own personal struggles with the issue and by donating to fundraisers who support education and treatment.